Visual-Attention-Network/SegNeXt/README.md

 The repository contains official Pytorch implementations of training and evaluation codes and pre-trained models for [**SegNext**]().

+For Jittor user, https://github.com/Jittor/JSeg is a jittor version.

 The paper is in [Here](https://arxiv.org/pdf/2209.08575.pdf).

 The code is based on [MMSegmentaion v0.24.1](https://github.com/open-mmlab/mmsegmentation/tree/v0.24.1).